-Primary objective: - To develop an automatic segmentation algorithm using artificial intelligence for real-time intra-operative pelvic vessel segmentationSecondary objectives: - Post-operative evaluating the accuracy of different registration…
+Primary objective: - To develop an automatic segmentation algorithm using artificial intelligence for real-time intra-operative vessel segmentationSecondary objectives: - Post-operative evaluating the accuracy of different…

 ID